bdoneq7/godsofaumin/README.md

 # Gods of Aumin Table Top RPG

 ## Purpose
 Table Top RPG Game that allows player characters to obtain vast abilities to eventually progress to become Gods.
-Gods of Aumin will be available in a hardback cover and ebook version.
+Gods of Aumin core rules will be available in a hardback cover and ebook version.
+Further Gods of Aumin supplements will be subsequently released to provide more details about the Gods of Aumin Universe.

 ## Built With
 * React